Perseid Meteor Shower Star Party 2017

-On the night of Sunday, August 11 the Star Party will start at midnight and run until dawn on Monday, August 12.
+On the night of Saturday, August 12 the Star Party will start at 8pm and run until midnight.

-Lincoln Memorial Gardens, 2301 East Lake Drive, Springfield, Ill.
+Lincoln Memorial Garden, 2301 East Lake Drive, Springfield, Ill.

 The Perseid meteor show is known for producing more fireball type meteors than any other meteor shower.
 In a dark location on any given night you between 3-5 meteors per hour can be spotted.
 During the peak of a shower like the Perseids one may observe up to 60 meteors per hour.